De La Salle College Ashfield: History

 The foundation stone for the school was laid on 10 December 1916.
 Upon completion a year later, the school consisted of just three classrooms, and was located behind a boarding house that was to become a monastery for the six De La Salle brothers who were given the task of educating Catholic boys of the Ashfield parish.

 Despite the effects of the Great Depression, enrolments continued to increase, with 300 on the role in 1931.
 Through the efforts of Father Macken, a provincial of the Vincentian Fathers, the college established a separate primary school in 1934.
 Further, a "tech" was established in 1937 for boys who would not be going on to university or office jobs.
 The two-stream system of "pros" and "techs" continued until 1955.

 Lay staff were employed in 1956 as the number of brothers had declined.
 The 1960s saw further change with the Wyndham scheme introduced in 1962 necessitating the addition of new subjects to the curriculum, and thus requiring more specialist rooms.
 With support from the parish and the Old Boys' Union, the principal of the time, Br Peter, began to expand the college.
 The main building of the college opened in 1966 during the celebration of its Golden Jubilee.

 In 1972, Peter Donnan became the first lay principal of the school, thus making the school the first Catholic high school in Australia administered by a lay principal.
 The college's primary section closed in 1988.

 In 2008, five new science laboratories were completed and an air-conditioned multi-purpose hall with seating for up to 1500 and a full theatrical lighting and sound system was added.
 The college hall hosted the World Youth Day 2008 Journey of the Cross and Icon (JCI) in Sydney.

 In 2013, the college began implementing its student laptop program where all students could have their own personal device, now called Bring Your Own Designated Device (BYODD).

 Principals

 The following individuals have served as College Principal or any precedent title since the College's opening in 1917.
-The current principal is Paul Forrester.
+The last principal was Paul Forrester.

 Co-curriculum

 Sport

-De La Salle College is a member of the Metropolitan Catholic Colleges Sports Association (MCC), and competes in a range of sports including athletics, cricket, cross country, basketball, golf, rugby league, soccer, squash, swimming, tennis, touch football and volleyball.
+De La Salle College was a member of the Metropolitan Catholic Colleges Sports Association (MCC), and competed in a range of sports including athletics, cricket, cross country, basketball, golf, rugby league, soccer, squash, swimming, tennis, touch football and volleyball.